vicmichele/fourth-chances/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Víc Michélè is a professor of Literature, Composition, and Film at Valencia College.
+Their research interests include feminisms, films and media, technologies, postcolonial theories, intersectional identity politics, and internet studies for the purposes of scholarship and teaching.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Víc Michélè writes flash non-fiction and poetry.
+They are coordinator for the Creative Writing Division and organizer and host of the FLAC, Kerouac House, and East Campus Communications Department Visiting Author Series.
+They also organize and host Music and Ink (Un)Cut Open Mic Night.